 lana ramjit

-my name is lana (she/her). i’m a computer scientist, digital safety advocate, and recovering academic.
+my name is lana (she/her). i’m a computer scientist, digital safety expert, and recovering academic.

-From 2022-2024, I was a postdoctoral fellow at Cornell Tech where I served as the Director of the Clinic to End Tech Abuse (CETA) which provides free security and privacy consultations to survivors of intimate partner violence experiencing technology-facilitated abuse in New York City.
+From 2022-2024, I was a postdoctoral fellow at Cornell Tech where I served as the Director of the Clinic to End Tech Abuse (CETA) which provides free security and privacy consultations to survivors of gender-based violence experiencing technology-facilitated abuse in New York City.
 I oversaw hundreds of consultations, specializing in complex, high-risk cases that required combined efforts from criminal, civil, and advocacy professionals.
+From 2024-2025, I used that experience to help create the National Resource Center on Cybercrime, a program by the Department of Justice that bolsters nation-wide efforts to address tech-facilitated gender-based violence.

-In addition to being a mixed-methods researcher, I seek to connect academic rigor with impactful policy.
+I earned my PhD in Computer Science at UCLA in 2021 and before that my BA in Computer Science at Columbia University.
+I use my academic background to connect rigorous research with impactful policy.
 I was a 2021 Computing Innovations Postdoctoral Fellow, part of the inaugural class of 2023 Public Interest Technology Policy Fellows at the Aspen Institute and a 2024 Aspen Ideas Fellow.
-I earned my PhD in Computer Science at UCLA in 2021 and before that my BA in Computer Science at Columbia University.

 My last name is pronounced phonetically (ram like the animal, jit as in jitter), with no specific emphasis on either syllable, as it usually is within the Indo-Caribbean diaspora (🇹🇹).